Chasing Late Payment With Letters & Emails

 It is something all too familiar for many businesses in the UK as the number of unpaid invoices continue to rise.

 When the payment date comes and goes and you are still waiting on getting paid it can not only be frustrating but worrisome too.

 Last year the number of creditors’ voluntary liquidations (CVLs) spiked 51% higher compared to 2021 meaning 19,604 companies were placed into liquidation in order to pay outstanding debts.

 This is a frightening statistic highlighting the real risk to businesses who are unable to get their own invoices paid to protect their cashflow.

 There are things you can control that affect how soon you are paid.

 Writing your invoice email

-Steps you can take to getting paid quicker start with your initial invoice.
+Steps you can take to avoid late payments start with your initial invoice.

-Over the years we have experienced so many excuses from debtors for late payment where they have blamed the invoice.
+Over the years we have heard so many excuses from debtors for late payment where they have blamed the invoice.